-We start by trying to sight-read the piece through with hands together.
-We don’t have to do that if it’s a really long piece, but it is always a good practice for testing our sight-reading skills.
+– We start by sight-reading the piece through with hands together.
+We don’t have to it if it’s a really long piece, but it is always a good practice for testing our sight-reading skills.

-– A very important rule is that when we try to learn the new piece we should try and play everything correctly in order to avoid developing bad “habits” in a piece.
-For instance, use the correct fingering from the start because it will take many more times later to change it than it took to learn it incorrectly.
+– A very important rule is that when we try to learn the new piece, we should try to play everything correctly in order to avoid developing bad “habits” in a piece.
+For instance, use the correct fingerings from the start, because it will take many more times later to change it than it took to learn it incorrectly.
 Plus, there is no reason to risk sabotaging the piece’s structure and phrasing by choosing to play it with an awkward technique.
-The same applies to the dynamics and the articulations.
+The same applies to both the dynamics and the articulations.
 Apply the proposed dynamics and articulations from the very beginning.
-Also, needless to say, play the right notes from the beginning.
+Also, it’s needless to say, to play the correct notes from the beginning.

-Think!
+– Think!
 And then think some more.
-Here’s some simple questions you could ask yourself.
-What is this piece trying to tell us?
+Here are some simple questions you could ask yourself: What is this piece trying to tell us?
 What is the composer trying to tell us?
 Is he just writing frantic passages in order to just show off his ability in composing (quite often the case)?
 Why is he writing so laconically?
 Is he trying to tell us a story?
 What is the essence of the piece you are about to start?
 Why this, why that?